taviroquai/FormAssist/README.md

 # FormAssist

 FormAssist is a javascript utility based on jQuery and Ajax that allows the user to configure form validation rules.

 ## Another one?
 Why?
-Whats the difference?
+What's the difference?

 Because web application validation is a mess and normally the same form have splitten validation rules on client and server which leads to unmaintainable and buggy code.